DreamTexX/bernerdev-codejam-1/README.md

 - only native language libraries are allowed, no third party libs
 - using external services is not allowed
 - downloading libraries and/or code is not allowed, the code must be self written
-- source code must get uploaded into a public repo til deadline
+- source code must get uploaded into a public repo until deadline

 ## Running
 You can view a running demo at [http://1codejam.dreamtexx.fun](http://1codejam.dreamtexx.fun)